DataDog/system-tests/docs/weblog/README.md

 ## GET /load_dependency

 This endpoint loads a module/package in applicable languages.
+It's mainly used for telemetry tests to verify that the `app-dependencies-loaded` event is appropriately triggered.

+## GET /enable_integration

-It's mainly used for telemetry tests to verify that the `dependencies-loaded` event is appropriately triggered.
+This endpoint loads an integration in applicable languages.
+It's mainly used for telemetry tests to verify that the `app-integrations-change` event is appropriately triggered.

 ## GET /e2e_single_span